chhuang-one/sqxclib/doc/schema-builder-constant.md

 	// ...

 	// MyStructure is user-defined C struct
-	// This will store JSON object in SQL column.
+	// This will store JSON object in database column.
 	MyStructure    myStruct;

 	// SqIntArray is integer array that defined in SqArray.h
-	// This will store JSON integer array in SQL column.
+	// This will store JSON integer array in database column.
 	SqIntArray     intArray;
 };